NitinPandey12465/olist-E--Comerece-analytics-End-to-End-SQL-Power-BI-Project/README.md

 # Olist E-Commerce Analytics — End-to-End SQL + Power BI Project

-A complete, beginner-to-intermediate analytics engineering project built on the **Brazilian E-Commerce Public Dataset by Olist**.
+A complete analytics engineering project built on the **Brazilian E-Commerce Public Dataset by Olist**.
 You will go from raw CSV files to a normalized PostgreSQL database to a Power BI dashboard — following the exact same steps used to build this project.

 ---